apache/linkis-website/community/development-specification/mapper-xml.md

 > Contributor contributes new data tables to Apache Linkis.
 When writing Mapper XML, the following specifications must be followed for development.

-## Basically follow the specifications
+## 1.Basically follow the specifications
 - In mapper.xml namespace is equal to java interface address
 - The method name in the java interface is the same as the id of the statement in XML
 - The input parameter type of the method in the java interface is the same as the type specified by the parameterType of the statement in XML